-Roxbury Community College will host the 2020 Massachusetts Community Colleges Teaching, Learning & Student Development Conference on Friday, April 3, 2020.
+Roxbury Community College will host the virtual 2020 Massachusetts Community Colleges Teaching, Learning & Student Development Conference on Friday, October 16, 2020.

-This year’s theme requests that participants explore how a focus on innovation can help mitigate the large and persistent racial equity gaps in postsecondary education.
+This year’s theme requests that participants reflect on how their campuses support racial equity throughout the college experience.
 The conference tracks highlight innovative practices that advance racial equity and support the success of all students.

-This year’s conference will have six themes to showcase the wide variety of approaches, traditional and nontraditional, that support student success.
+This year’s conference will have seven tracks to showcase the wide variety of approaches, traditional and nontraditional, that support student success.

 - Measuring Student Success

 - Career Pathways